 - DocuSign: Works great for obtaining digital signatures.
 We use it for client agreements and whenever else possible.
 We’ve incorporated it into our practice management system so certain documents are prepared and sent for signature with one click.

-- LastPass: If you already have a password manager, stick with it.
+- 1Password: If you already have a password manager, stick with it.
 They all have similar features.
-But if you don’t, you need one and LastPass is great.
+But if you don’t, you need one and 1Password is great.
 No more having to track down passwords for associates.
 Share passwords with your team safely and securely.
 No one but you will know the actual password and you can change it as often as you like.
+It now supports creating, saving, and sharing Passkeys as well.

 - OnlineJobs.ph: Advertise for assistance in the Philippines.